ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/service-mesh/istio-metrics-and-monitoring.md

 ./import-istio-grafana-dashboards.sh
 ```

-Go to grafana console and verify if Istio related dashboards were imported successfully.
+Go to Grafana console and verify if Istio related dashboards were imported successfully.

-!!! note
-    If you don't already have prometheus and grafana installed in your cluster, you can install them from istio addons as follows:

-    ```
-    # Install grafana istio addon
-    kubectl apply -f samples/addons/prometheus.yaml

-    # Install grafana istio addon
-    kubectl apply -f samples/addons/grafana.yaml
-    ```

-    This will have the required dashboards pre-installed.
-You don't need to import them as we had to do in our existing grafana deployment.

-## Step 2: Generate Traffic to Gather Istio Metrics
+## Step 3: Generate Traffic to Gather Istio Metrics

 Let's generate traffic for our book management microservices to gather sufficient Istio metrics that we can visualize in Grafana.
 We'll use selenium to simulate and generate traffic.